This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 I love how it turned out!

-If you’re wondering why you’d want to use the Easy Press instead of a traditional iron, the answer is pretty simple.
+The answer is pretty simple if you’re wondering why you’d want to use the Easy Press instead of a traditional iron.

 The Easy Press 2 maintains an even temperature over the entire heating plate – no hot spots.